 - Talk to your students (e.g., through interview, focus groups, surveys): what do BME students feel about the curriculum?
 Do white students have a good knowledge about their subject as it pertains to the global population?
 Are there identifiable knowledge gaps?
 Do BME students feel represented in the curriculum etc. Find out.
 In recognition of our BME students’ time and expertise on this matter, and to help our recruitment, we prioritised the funding we got (£5,000 over 2 years) to give each participant a £20 voucher.

 - Analyses how the attainment gap operates at your institution.
 Your instituition should have data on attainment between key demographics of students including ethnicity.
 This can be used to galvanize your university for change.
-Your institution should have date on how this plays out wiht thier own students.
+Your institution should have data on how this plays out with its students.

 Access existing resources

 There is no need to reinvent the wheel.
-These already exist.
+Resources for curriculum improvement already exist.

 - Your institution may be primed for change.
 Some universities are aspiring to achieve Race Equality Charter marks.
-Others may have ‘global outlook’ as specific student attributes they wish staff to encourage in students.
+Others may have ‘global outlook’ as an attribute they wish to engender in students.
 These can be used to justify curriculum diversification.

 - Does your university have a Race Equality or general Equality committee?
 Does your university have experts on racism, curriculum diversification already?
 If so work with these experts.
-We were lucky enough to be supported by Professor Kevin Hylton and others from the Staff Race Equality forum , our instituition’s Equality and Diversity network and our Centre for Learning and Teaching throughout both years.
-Not only did this provide us much needed expertise but also support in knowing we had wider insititutional support.
+We were lucky enough to be supported by Professor Kevin Hylton and others from the Staff Race Equality forum , our institution’s Equality and Diversity network and our Centre for Learning and Teaching throughout both years.
+Not only did this provide us much needed expertise but also affirmation.

 - More broadly, this project came directly from the wider movement – the ‘Why Is My Curriculum White’ including a very brilliant and helpful facebook group of the same name (contact Adam Elliott-Cooper to be added) as well.

-- Hold dissemination events with your department’s staff on the findings of your project.
-Guide workshops in which staff can consider and contribute their ideas for curriculum diversification (or the work they’ve already done on this).
+- Consider holding dissemination events with your department’s staff on the findings of your project.
+Consider workshops to allow staff to consider and contribute their ideas for curriculum diversification (or to share the work they’ve already done on this).

-- Signpost to existing materials (these already exist).
-We built this website largely to signpost to already existing bme and anti-racist psychological work.
-A brilliant paper from leisure studies (co-authored by Kevin Hylton) has argued identified W E Dubois’s The Philadelphia Negro as an existing text that can methodologically and conceptually benefit the field of Leisure studies as canonical text.
+- Signpost to existing materials.
+We built this website largely to signpost to already existing BAME and anti-racist psychological work.
+A brilliant paper from leisure studies (co-authored by Kevin Hylton) has identified W E Dubois’s The Philadelphia Negro as an existing text that can methodologically and conceptually benefit the field of Leisure studies as a canonical text.
 Are there similar (overlooked) resources from your discipline?
 Can you highlight them?

 - Construct new materials that can be used to diversify the curriculum.
-Lecturers are busy and have many competing barriers and constraints on them.
-Share them if you can.
-If your module has slots for electives, can you design a module on racism in relation to your discipline and teach it.
+Lecturers are busy and face other barriers to decolonisation.
+Sharing resources can help overcome them .
+If your module has slots for electives, can you design a module on racism in relation to your discipline and teach it?
 If not, can you see obvious gaps where the influence of whiteness, race and racism should be included?
 Can you fill it?

-- Part of the problem with undiverse curriculum is the lack of BME lecturers and academics in UK HE.
+- Part of the problem with non-diverse curricula is the lack of BME lecturers and academics in UK HE.
 In the short term, encouraging your department to ringfence existing funds for guest lecturers who are able to deliver content pertaining to the global population may be a small way to undo this.
-Longer term, it is important to advocate along with your union and institution’s equality committees for the hiring of academics disproportionately under represented in HE.
+In the long term, it is important to advocate along with your union and institution’s equality committees, for the hiring of academics disproportionately under represented in HE (especially academics of colour).

 - Encourage your department already undertaking any curriculum innovation (e.g., through reaccreditation to governing bodies) to make curriculum diversification an explicit feature of this (e.g., encourage lecturers to make ‘how this pertains to the global population’ a specific module learning outcomes of their modules).

 - This will be a work in progress.
-Share your progress with others including here bmepsychology.com
+Please consider sharing your progress with others including here bmepsychology.com